"Charm is a way of getting the answer yes without asking a clear question."

 People-pleasing: Charming to avoid conflict or disapproval.
 True charm can handle not being liked and can be warm while still being boundaried.

 Seduction: Using charm as a tool for conquest.
-True charm gives pleasure without demanding anything in return, focusing on mutual delight.
+True charm gives pleasure without demanding anything in return.
+Both people enjoy it.

 Superficiality: Charming on the surface but lacking depth.
 True charm opens doors to genuine connection, not just pleasant surfaces.